botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 - `separator`: Adds spacing between components with the following keys:
   - `true`: large separator
   - `false` or `nil`: small separator
-- `container`: top-level layout component. containers offer the ability to visually encapsulate a collection of components and have an optional customizable accent color bar. with the following keys:
+- `container`: Top-level layout.
+Containers offer the ability to visually encapsulate a collection of components, and have an optional customizable accent color bar.
+Contains the following keys:
-  - `components`: [componentbuilder](#componentbuilder) or list of [componentbuilder](#componentbuilder).
+  - `components`: [componentBuilder](#componentbuilder) or list of [componentBuilder](#componentbuilder).
   - `color`: hex accent color (optional).
   - `spoiler`: hides content until revealed (optional).
 - `buttons`: Interactive buttons users can click.
 Can be single or multiple. see [cbutton](#cbutton).